-Jeff Gale is Professor of Strategic Management at the College of Business Administration and interim chair of the Management Department.
+Jeff Gale is a retired Professor of Strategic Management at the College of Business Administration.
+He was interim chair for Fall 2019.
 He was previously on the faculty at University of Washington and University of Texas at Dallas and has held visiting appointments at several international universities.
 Dr. Gale is a member of the Academy of International Business, the Academy of Management, the International Association for Business and Society, the Strategic Management Society and the Western Academy of Management.
 He is also a member of the California State Bar and is a long-time consultant to businesses on strategic issues.

 UCLA: Ph.D., Management 1976

 Massachusetts Institute of Technology: B.S.
 1970

 Legal Environment of Business

 Industry Expertise (5)